 The Messages query results are displayed in a list of entries displaying the type of the message(s), the related CORREL ID(s) and reports.

-The CS/MIS application will incorporate the “Movement Query” functionality, which will enable the user to retrieve information about the number of movements (number of distinct MRN) exchanged per country pair, according to the selection criteria of the Movement query web form.
+The CS/MIS2 application will incorporate the “Movement Query” functionality, which will enable the user to retrieve information about the number of movements (number of distinct MRN) exchanged per country pair, according to the selection criteria of the Movement query web form.

 The user will be able to view the data-using HTML or download them in an Excel format.